aws-samples/aws-batch-comp-infrastructure-sample/README.md

 We recommend that you work in four steps:

 1. Create and configure an AWS Account for the competition.
 Please do this right away and send us an email, so we can start the process to give you AWS credits.
-You can then continue with the other steps while waiting for us to answer.
+You can then continue with step 2 while waiting for us to answer.
 2. Build your solver as a Docker image and run experiments locally.
 3. Set up AWS infrastructure and test your solver on the cloud.
 4. When ready, share the solver repository and Docker image with us.